Pate Sucree Dough

 - poke the base of the dough a few times with a fork,

-- place the shell onto a tray and into the freezer or refrigerator for at least 20 minutes to ensure the dough is very cold prior to baking.
+- place the shell onto a tray and into the freezer or refrigerator for at least 20 minutes to ensure the dough is very cold before baking.

 - preheat the oven to 190º C (375º F),

-- remove the shell from the refrigerator and place a piece of parchment inside each one,
+- remove the shell from the refrigerator and place a piece of parchment inside,

 - fill with dried baking beans or pie weights and flatten the beans slightly to ensure the base and sides are evenly weighed down,